JunnHan/IDPTS/README.md

 # IDPTracker
-This repository hosts our code for our paper ***Online Multi-Object Tracking via Identity Propagation***.
+This repository hosts our code for our paper ***Online Multi-Object Tracking and Segmentation via Identity Propagation***.
 ***We will release the full code (including training and testing) as soon as possible.
 Stick around.***

 ### Requirements